 We will be able to distinguish between these two geometries using NMR.
 If the molecule is square planar, we will observe a diagnostic 1H NMR of a diamagnetic species.
 If the molecule is tetrahedral, we will observe paramagnetic signals in the 1H NMR.
 Finally, we will use Evan’s method (see the “Evan’s Method” video for more details) to determine the solution magnetic moment of the paramagnetic species.

 Procedure:

+For safety precautions the Schlenk line safety should be reviewed prior to conducting the experiments.
+Glassware should be inspected for star cracks before using.
+Care should be taken to ensure that O2 is not condensed in the Schlenk line trap if using liquid N2.
+At liquid N2 temperature, O2 condenses and is explosive in the presence of organic solvents.
+If it is suspected that O2 has been condensed or a blue liquid is observed in the cold trap, leave the trap cold under dynamic vacuum.
+Do NOT remove the liquid N2 trap or turn off the vacuum pump.
+Over time the liquid O2 will evaporate into the pump—it is only safe to remove the liquid N2 trap once all of the O2 has evaporated.

-Synthesis of Ni(dppf)Cl2 (Figure 5) under anaerobic conditions “Synthesis of a Ti(III) Metallocene Using Schlenk line Technique” video.
+See “Synthesis of a Ti(III) Metallocene Using Schlenk line Technique” video.

+Setup of the Schlenk Line for the synthesis of Ni(dppf)Cl2 and Pd(dppf)2Cl2 (for a more detailed procedure, please review the “Schlenk Lines Transfer of Solvent” video in the Essentials of Organic Chemistry series).

+Close the pressure release valve.

+Turn on the N2 gas and the vacuum pump.

+As the Schlenk line vacuum reaches its minimum pressure, prepare the cold trap with either liquid N2 or dry ice/acetone.

+Assemble the cold trap.

+Synthesis of Ni(dppf)Cl2 (Figure 5) under anaerobic/inert conditions.

 NOTE: While the synthesis of Ni(dppf)Cl2 can be conducted in aerobic conditions, higher yields are obtained when conducted in anaerobic conditions.

 Add 550 mg dppf (1 mmol) and 40 mL of isopropanol to a three-neck flask.
 NOTE: dppf can be purchased from Sigma Aldrich or synthesized using literature methods.